acama/xrop/README.md

 xrop
 =======

 xrop is a simple tool to generate ROP gadgets.
 It supports PE, ELF, Mach-O and perhaps other executable formats.
-It uses the [libxdisasm](http://github.com/acama/libxdisasm) library and currently supports generating ROP gadgets for x86, x86_64, arm, and soon ppc and mips.
+It uses the [libxdisasm](http://github.com/acama/libxdisasm) library and currently supports generating ROP gadgets for x86, x86_64, arm, and soon ppc.

 Build Instructions:
 -------------------